 Dism /online /Enable-Feature /FeatureName:"SMB1Protocol-Client"

-After installing the SMBv1 client, you need to restart the computer and check if access to the network folder has appeared.
+After installing the SMBv1 client, restart your computer and check that the shared network folder can now be opened.

-On Windows 10 1709 and newer the SMBv1 client is automatically removed if it has not been used for more than 15 days.
+In Windows 10/11, the SMBv1 client is automatically disabled if it has not been used for more than 15 days.

-If only SMB v3 devices are used on your network (Windows 8.1 / Windows Server 2012 R2 and newer, see the table of SMB versions in Windows), you can fix the 0x80070035 error by disabling legacy SMB1 and SMB2 protocols.
-The fact is that your computer may try to use the SMB 2.0 protocol to access network folders that allow only SMB 3.0 connections (possibly with traffic encryption).
+If only modern devices that support SMB v3 are used on your network (Windows 8.1/Windows Server 2012 R2 and later, see the table of SMB versions in Windows), you can fix the 0x80070035 error by completely disabling SMB1 and SMB2 on all clients.
+The fact is that your computer may try to use the SMB 2.0 protocol to access shared folders that only accept SMB 3.0 connections

 sc.exe config lanmanworkstation depend= bowser/mrxsmb10/nsi